stefaanc/steps/docs/powershell/playing-with-scopes_a-successful-call.md

    By default, the outer powershell scope redirects the error output stream to the success output stream (`2>&1`).
 To avoid polluting the outer powershell scope with error messages, the "root" script (the first instance of the script called from the powershell scope) doesn't propagate errors thrown, but instead exits with an exitcode.

-4. `do_exec` uses `break` in successful scenarios, and `exit $LASTEXITCODE` in failure scenarios
+4. `do_exec` uses `exit 0` in successful scenarios, and `exit $LASTEXITCODE` in failure scenarios

-   The `exit` command sets `$?` to `$false`, while `break` sets it to `$true`.
+   The `$?` is set to `$true` when exiting with exitcode `0`, and is set to `$false` when exiting with any other exitcode.

+   > :information_source:
+   > The above is the behaviour when using the powershell exit method.
+Not when using `( cmd /c "exit $exitcode" )` - exiting from a command shell always sets `$?` to `$true`

 5. One could think of avoiding the `do_script`/`do_exec` construct and just run the `do_exec` code at the end of the sourced `.scripts.ps1` script.

-   That is no problem for the `break` statement, used in the case of a successful call.
-A `break` from a sourced script drops out of the whole tree of scripts/functions that are called from the powershell scope.
-   However, this is a problem with the `exit` statement, used in the case of a failed call.
-An `exit` from a sourced script doesn't exit the sourcing script.
+   However, this is a problem with the `exit` statement.
+An `exit` from a "sourced" script doesn't exit the "sourcing" script.
 This would mean that the code of the sourcing script would be executed a second time, and cause the issue described under point 1.
 The code would continue right after the `. .steps.ps1` statement, and execute in the scope of the first instance of the sourcing script.
 The code would be executed a second time (without redirections), after the second instance of the sourcing script was already executed in the scope of the sourced `.scripts.ps1` script.

    By letting the first instance of `do_script` call the `do_exec` function, we are moving the execution of the `do_exec` code out of the sourced `.scripts.ps1` script, into the scope of the sourcing script, hence allowing it to properly exit from the sourcing scope.

    Care has to be taken that the `do_script` function is the first command after sourcing `.steps.ps1` and the `trap { do_trap }` statements.
-Any other code before the `do_script` function will cause the 'steps' functionality to misbehave when there this code fails.
+Any other code before the `do_script` function will cause the STEPS functionality to misbehave when this code fails.